-WPI PROGRAM

-A Research Center Open to the World

 The WPI program of world-class research institutes was established by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) in 2007.
 It aims to maintain and further Japan's high level of involvement in research also in the 21st century.
 Dedicated researchers from all over the world will find a vibrant research environment that fosters a high standard of investigation and that is truly open to interaction on an international scale.
 The six institutes of the WPI program have the following objectives: advance leading-edge research, create interdisciplinary domains, establish an international research environment, and reform the organization of research.
 Each center is actively engaged in building up an extraordinary roster of researchers and in creating the best environment for them to flourish in.

-Host Institution WPI Research Center Research Fields Tohoku University Advanced Institute for Materials Research (AIMR) Materials Science University of Tokyo Institute for the Physics and Mathematics of the Universe (IPMU) Astrophysics Kyoto University Institute for Integrated Cell-Material Sciences (iCeMS) Meso-Control & Stem Cells Osaka University Immunology Frontier Research Center (IFReC) Immunology National Institute for Materials Science International Center for Materials Nanoarchitectonics (MANA) Nanotechnology & Materials Science Kyushu University International Institute for Carbon-Neutral Energy Research (I 2 CNER) Energy & Environmental Sciences Sukekatsu Ushioda President, National Institute for Materials Science
+Host Institution WPI Research Center Research Fields Tohoku University Advanced Institute for Materials Research (AIMR) Materials Science University of Tokyo Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) Astrophysics Kyoto University Institute for Integrated Cell-Material Sciences (iCeMS) Meso-Control & Stem Cells Osaka University Immunology Frontier Research Center (IFReC) Immunology National Institute for Materials Science International Center for Materials Nanoarchitectonics (MANA) Nanotechnology & Materials Science Kyushu University International Institute for Carbon-Neutral Energy Research (I 2 CNER) Energy & Environmental Sciences

-The National Institute for Materials Science (NIMS) was the only independent administrative institution selected for a grant by the World Premier International Research Center (WPI) Initiative in 2007 and later in October of that year, established the International Center for Materials Nanoarchitectonics (MANA).
-The WPI Initiative selects members on the basis Four Research Fields Supported by Nanoarchitectonics Based on Five Key Technologies In the past quarter century, nanotechnology has made impressive progress and has become an important pillar of new materials development.
+In the past quarter century, nanotechnology has made impressive progress and has become an important pillar of new materials development.
 But to develop its full potential, nanotechnology needs to continue on the path of innovation.
-Towards this aim, the conventional analytic view of nanotechnology must yield to a certain synthetic approach.
+Towards this aim, the conventional analytic view of nanotechnology must vield to a certain synthetic approach.
 This is conducive to creating new functions that can be exhibited by nanoscale elements in combination through mutual interactions although they are not present in the isolated element.
 MANA has coined the term nanoarchitectonics to express this innovation of nanotechnology necessary for a paradigm shift in materials development.

 MANA pursues nanoarchitectonics by converging five key technologies, namely controlled self-organization, chemical nanomanipulation, field-induced materials control, atom/molecule novel manipulation, and theoretical modeling and designing.
-These fundamental methods of nanoarchitectonics are harnessed for scientific pursuit organized into four research fields: Nano-Materials, Nano-System, Nano-Green, and Nano-Bio.
+These fundamental methods of nanoarchitectonics are harnessed for scientific pursuit organized into four research fields: Nano-Materials, Nano-System, Nano-Power, and Nano-Life.